By the end of January, our beta crossed two milestones:

 A Few Thank Yous

-None of this would exist without the people who decided to lean into the Jest messaging games experiment with us.
+None of this would exist without the people who decided to lean into the Jest messaging apps experiment with us.

-To our beta players, thank you for stepping into something early and unfinished, for inviting friends, and for turning conversations into gameplay.
+To our beta users, thank you for stepping into something early and unfinished, for inviting friends, and for turning conversations into meaningful interactive experiences.

-To our partner studios, thank you for adapting your games to a new environment and trusting a distribution model that challenges the traditional system.
+To our partner developers, thank you for adapting your apps and games to a new environment and trusting a distribution model that challenges the traditional system.

 And to our team, thank you for the work behind the scenes - from infrastructure to messaging to product to growth and beyond.
 None of this would exist without you.